 - 1 Choose QuickBooks > Preferences.

 - 2 On the Preferences pane, select Checks.

 - 3 Set the preferences described below.

 - 4 Close the Preferences pane.

 - Print account names on vouchers.
 Prints the following information on the voucher portion of each check:

-- o Payee
+- Payee

-- o Date
+- Date

 - Account name (first 16 lines).
 Exception: QuickBooks prints the name of the inventory item on checks for inventory purchases.

-- o Memo (first 16 lines)
+- Memo (first 16 lines)

-- o Amount (first 16 lines)
+- Amount (first 16 lines)

-- o Total amount
+- Total amount